-Recommendation of the Condition: We recommend that more care be taken to ensure that the semiannual and Annual Financial Reports are prepared on a timely basis.
+Recommendation of the Condition: We recommend that more care be taken to ensure that the semi-annual and Annual Financial Reports are prepared on a timely basis.

 Management Response: Board Policy, 04.312, addresses all the requirements for semi-annual and Annual Financial Reports for submission to the schools.
 The District shall reinforce the guidelines within the policy.
+Booster groups will be communicated with regularly to receive the proper reports on a timely basis.